davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 thermal conductivity can be enhanced by hydrothermal circulation in the presence of fractures.
-The crust of the Coast Ranges and the Mojave province underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and Neogene transform faults were overprinted in the Coast Ranges.
-These fractures may have increased permeability to fluid transport and heat advection, leading to high surface heat flows.
-Mantle fluids in the San Andreas fault zone [@Kennedy1997] suggest that the upwelling of deeply-sourced fluids along fracture networks may contribute to anomalously high surface heat flows in the Coast Ranges and Mojave province.
+The crust of the Coast Ranges and the Mojave province underwent extensive crustal detachment faulting during the late Cretaceous [@Wood1997; @Chapman2012], and overprinted Neogene transform faulting in the Coast Ranges.
+Mantle fluids in the San Andreas fault zone [@Kennedy1997] suggest the fluid upwelling along these fractures.
+High surface heat flows in these areas may be due to increased permeability, fracture-following fluid transport, and heat advection.
 In contrast, the intact batholithic domains underlying the Sierra Nevada, Central Valley, and Peninsular Ranges have relatively low heat flows [@Erkan2009].

+Non-conductive heat transport
-The possibility of regional erosion over long time horizons, along with the apparent correspondence of surface heat flows with domains of differently-fractured crust, suggests that non-conductive mechanisms of heat transport can significantly impact the extrapolation of lithospheric geotherms from surface heat flows.
-Due to the factors discussed above, conductive geotherms anchored at the surface may overestimate temperatures in the mantle lithosphere.
-Accordingly, estimates of mantle lithosphere temperature from seismic tomography show cooler geotherms than those predicted by extrapolation of surface heat flows, with temperatures of 700--1100ºC occurring at depths of 50--100 km beneath coastal California [@Goes2002]. @Li2007 estimates the depth of the lithosphere-asthenosphere boundary to be ~70 km in the southern Coast Ranges.
-With a lithosphere-asthenosphere boundary at 1200-1300ºC [e.g.
-@OReilly2010; @Fischer2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.
+can significantly impact the extrapolation of lithospheric geotherms from surface heat flows, and conductive geotherms anchored at the surface may overestimate mantle lithosphere temperatures.
+Accordingly, mantle lithosphere temperatures modeled by seismic tomography are cooler than those extrapolated from surface heat flows. @Goes2002 predicts temperatures of 700--1100ºC at 50--100 km depth beneath coastal California, suggesting < 60 mW/m^2 steady-state heat flows. @Li2007 estimates the lithosphere-asthenosphere boundary to be at ~70 km depth in the southern Coast Ranges.
+With a 1200-1300ºC lithosphere-asthenosphere boundary [e.g. @OReilly2010; @Fischer2010], this corresponds to steady-state heat flows of 70-80 mW/m^2.

-Extrapolation of lithospheric geotherms from surface heat flows generalize the heat-transfer properties of the entire lithospheric column and are thus of limited value for estimating the temperature at depth within the mantle lithosphere.
-Xenolith measurements of mantle lithosphere thermal state can allow the more direct reconstruction of deep lithospheric geotherms.
+Steady-state geotherms extrapolated from surface heat flows generalize the heat-transfer properties of the entire lithospheric column, and thus provide only first-order constraints on mantle lithosphere thermal state.
+Measurements of temperature and depth of xenolith equilibration can allow more direct reconstruction the deep lithospheric geotherm.

 ## Depth constraints from Crystal Knob xenoliths